mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “Only if it feels right.”

-It wasn’t long after that when he kissed.
-And we made out.
-It felt good, though I did have mixed feelings.
-I still had feelings for Connor for some reason.
+It wasn’t long after that when we made out.

 “So, I’m curious,” Bryce said.
 “What made you like my profile?”

 “Hm…”  I had to think about that one for a bit.
 “One thing that I really look at is lifestyle habits.
 I saw that you put that you don’t drink or smoke or do drugs.”
 Even if a guy looked physically attractive, not being smoke- and drug-free were pretty big turnoffs for me.

 “What else?”

 “I mean, I think you’re kinda cute.”